Visit Darley Abbey

 The river’s rushing waters which once powered the mills widen and slow in this place.
 It is a serene haven for wildlife alongside Darley Park – a peaceful green breathing space for the city, ever changing with the seasons and loved by generations who have joined here to celebrate nature and life through music and song.

-The village contains the most complete 18th century mill complex in the world, built by the Evans family.
-The mill complex has been sympathetically restored and now houses several businesses, including a spectacular wedding venue.
+Darley Abbey village contains the most complete 18th century mill complex in the world, built by the Evans family.
+The Darley Abbey Mills complex has been sympathetically restored and now houses several businesses, including a spectacular wedding venue.
+Find out more about the businesses and opportunities on site here.
 Wander through the tranquil streets of former millworkers’ houses.
 However, please be respectful to the people who live there.

 Stop for a while at St Matthew’s, built by the first Walter Evans in 1819 as a church for the Evans family and the villagers.
 Exploring the graveyard, you may notice slate tablets identifying past millworkers and their children, and some Evans family graves.
 Below the church is a crypt, the final resting place for nine members of the Evans family.